cmbosma/beiwe-scripts/README.md

 The `get_surveys_all` function combines all survey data for every individual in a data folder.
 It also creates a Beiwe ID column and orders the data by time according to Beiwe ID and survey ID.
 The directory for the `parent_dir` argument the parent directory should be assigned as the data folder holding all of the individual data folders.
 However, the `id_position` argument allows you enter where in your file path to direct the function to get the Beiwe IDs from the names of the individual data folders.
 The `id_position` argument should equal the level of the parent folder of the individual data folders.
 For example, a file path such as `Users/projects/beiwe-data/<beiwe-data-folders>`, the `id_position` argument should equal 5.

+Note that this function converts the `answer` vector to a character type.
+This will make the data type uniform to combine all rows.
+This means that after the survey data is further processed (e.g., pulling certain surveys out or converting to wide format), you will need to change the data type accordingly.

 ```R
 # Notes:
   # The last two lines rearrange the data to be sequential via `UTC time` by participant and survey ID.